kallisons/ros-roadshow-2017-01-04-UWCoEnv/slides.md

   3. Publish at the same time as a scientific paper, with links to data and code included in the paper

 ---
-# Reproducibility example from David Beck:

-- Two very respected economists: Reinhart and Rogoff
-   - “Growth in a Time of Debt”

-- Original claim: **Our main finding is that across both advanced countries and emerging markets, high debt/GDP levels (90 percent and above) are associated with notably lower growth outcomes. (…) Seldom do countries “grow” their way out of debts.**

-- Highly cited by governments, international lending agencies, and political parties to show that austerity is the right path

-- A student at UMass Amherst tried to replicate the paper and could not.
-There was some difficulty getting the data from Reinhart and Rogoff.
-Finally received the Excel spreadsheet that was used for the core arguments…

-- The student found: an incorrect weighting for some results in the spreadsheet and most importantly a bug in a spreadsheet equation!
-The correctly analyzed results showed that countries do "grow" their way out of debts.

----
 # Data and code reviews:

 Starting to be done in some fields.